7 Santorini Trip Planning Mistakes To Avoid!

 This issue was at no fault of the hotel but could have impacted our trip had we not caught the discrepancy beforehand.

-So after making your reservation, always make sure that the room description indicated in the hotel reservation matches your selection.
+After making your reservation, always make sure that the room description indicated in the hotel reservation matches your selection.

 If you are staying in a hotel that names its rooms, double-check your confirmation email for it and any specific amenities you paid for.

-3. Not organizing your transfers in advance
+3. Organize your transfers in advance

 While Santorini may be a beautiful location, with that beauty comes a massive influx of daily visitors.

-Nothing can bring on stress like being surrounded by hordes of people and not knowing where to go and what to do.
+Nothing can bring on stress quite like being surrounded by hordes of people and not knowing where to go and what to do.

-If you’re heading to the island then make sure you account for transfers into your travel budget.
+If you’re heading to the island, then make sure you account for transfers into your travel budget.

 Santorini is not the cheapest island, to be sure, but transfers are not the area where you should be making budget cuts (that’s what amazing Gyro’s dinners are for 😉 ).